PredictionIO/PredictionIO/docs/manual/source/evaluation/metricchoose.html.md

 The [hyperparameter tuning module](/evaluation/paramtuning/) allows us to select the optimal engine parameter defined by a `Metric`.
 `Metric` determines the quality of an engine variant.
-We have skimmmed through the process of choosing the right `Metric` in previous sections.
+We have skimmed through the process of choosing the right `Metric` in previous sections.

-This secion discusses basic evaluation metrics commonly used for classification problems.
+This section discusses basic evaluation metrics commonly used for classification problems.
 If you are more interested in knowing how to *implement* a custom metric, please skip to [the next section](/evaluation/metricbuild/).